orenbenkiki/dynamake/README.rst

   command line option of a program should not impact its outputs, and therefore should not trigger a rebuild.

+  TODO: Clarify distinction between phony and optional (especially when using persistent state).

 * :py:func:`dynamake.patterns.emphasized` is used by ``shell`` and ``spawn``.
 Arguments so annotated are printed in **bold** in the log file.
 This makes it easier to see the important bits of long command lines.